yhongju/Tutorials/README.md

-# Web and mobile application development
+# Web and hybrid mobile application development tutorials
 > *Based on JavaScript*

 ## Table of contents